 Is it worth it?

-If you literally only eat to stay alive and don’t care about what goes into your mouth whatsoever, this event probably isn’t for you.
-However, if you’re like me and you love trying new things, then this would definitely be something fun to experience with friends or family.
+If you literally only eat to stay alive and don’t care about what goes into your mouth whatsoever, this event is not for you.
+If, however, you’re like me and you love trying new things, this would definitely be something fun to experience with friends or family.
 Whether you are celebrating a birthday or a special holiday, Dinner with a View makes for the perfect night out.

 Where else can you find Dinner with a View?